pgorman/dangerjaunt/minirules.md

 3. Ring of Regeneration (regain 1 HP/turn)
 4. Ring of Three Wishes
 5. Ring of Spell Storing (fillable with up to six spells)
-6. Ring of Weakness (requires Remove Curse to take off)
+6. Ring of Weakness (strength reduced to 3; attack and damage rolls -3; requires Remove Curse to take off)

 ### Swords ###